neurogeom/CAR/docs/1-CAR-Server.md

 CAR’s cloud server manages centralizing operations, synchronizing annotation data, and resolving any conflicts that may arise.

-If you want to deploy an CAR system based on your own data and models on your own machine, you can refer to this user manual below.
+If you want to deploy an CAR system based on your own data on your own machine, you can refer to this user manual below.

 ## Preparation
 [Download Test Images](https://github.com/neurogeom/CAR/tree/main/assets/demo_image_data)